← Back to Blog

 3. Separate your waste — pebbles, soil, and plant matter may have different disposal rules

-4. Get multiple quotes — the spread between private and public services can be 10x or more
+4. Get multiple quotes — the spread between private and public services can be very large

 The path after clearing — ready for new tiles